camunda/camunda-docs/docs/components/modeler/desktop-modeler/element-templates/defining-templates/index.md

 ## Defining template properties

-With each template, you define some user-editable fields as well as their mapping to BPMN 2.0 XML as well as Camunda extension elements.
+With each template, you define some user-editable fields as well as their mapping to BPMN 2.0 XML, and Camunda extension elements.

 Let us consider the following example that defines a template for a mail sending task: